jcgneto/Frontiers_Micro_salmonella_infantis_newport_typhimurium_genomics/README.md

 ### Implications

-There are two major implications or actionable knowlede that can be learned from this work:
+There are two major implications or actionable knowledge that can be learned from this work:

 1. Trait discovery may result in finding specific ways of mitigate pathogens across the food chain.
 2. Identification of previously unknown sub-population or variants can inform Public Health agencies for enhance epidemiological surveillance.